jakobzhao/geog371/labs/lab02/readme.md

 >  **Snippet** is a programming term for a small region of re-usable source **code**, machine **code**, or text.Ordinarily, these are formally defined operative units to incorporate intolarger programming modules. **Snippet** management is a feature of some texteditors, program source **code** editors, IDEs, and related software.

-Or in this Practical Exercise, we recommend to test Javascript codes with In-browser console, such as Firefox firebug,  google in-browser console, etc. Open up your browser (Google Chrome), navigate to a page (e.g., www.google.com), and open the browser JavaScript console and dosome basic coding to show some of the principles.
+Or in this lab, we recommend to test Javascript codes with In-browser console, such as Firefox firebug,  google in-browser console, etc. Open up your browser (Google Chrome), navigate to a page (e.g., www.google.com), and open the browser JavaScript console and dosome basic coding to show some of the principles.

 Chrome’s integrated JavaScript console allows you to inputand explore JavaScript.
 Use **CTRL+SHIFT+J** (Windows) / **CMD+OPTION+J** (Mac) to open the console.